geodezyx.stats package

 Returns:

-• boolbad (numpy.ndarray) – Boolean array indicating which values were kept (not outliers).
+• boolbad (numpy.ndarray) – Boolean array indicating valid values (True = keep, False = outlier).

 Notes